ucbi/graphql_document/README.md

 as [Absinthe](https://hex.pm/packages/absinthe) without making API calls.

-For Elixir projects that utilize [LiveView](https://hex.pm/packages/phoenix_live_view) and GraphQL, passing GraphQL queries as strings, `GraphqlDocument` can add value by making it easier to:
+For Elixir projects that utilize [LiveView](https://hex.pm/packages/phoenix_live_view) and GraphQL, passing GraphQL queries as strings, `GraphQLDocument` can add value by making it easier to:

 - Compose separate GraphQL documents together.